allenai/reframing/reframed_instructions/README.md

 ## subtask003_mctaco_question_generation_event_duration

 ```
-Use 'how long' in your question based on the input sentence
+Use 'how long' or similar phrases in your question based on the input sentence.

 <<EXAMPLES>>

 Sentence: <>
-Answer:
+Question:
 ```

 ## subtask005_mctaco_wrong_answer_generation_event_duration